 A farm post office for Merricourt was established in October 1883.
-Merricourt had a peak population of 153 in the 1940′s.
-On our visit, there did appear to be at least one person still living in Merricourt.
+North Dakota Place Names by Douglas Wick lists Merricourt’s peak population at 153 in the 1940’s.

 US Census Data for Merricourt

 1970 – 22

 2000 – Did Not Appear